11781-MVSRambotics/.github/profile/README.md

 ## Also...

 Go check out team 14365 Summit Knights!
-You can find them at the SCD Robotics oorganization right here on GitHub.
+You can find them at the SCD Robotics organization right here on GitHub.